DmitryFinashkin/DmitryFinashkin/README.md

 Estonia, Latvia, and Lithuania.
 Blog, webinars, and guides focused on what actually works for Baltic professionals.
 Making AI practical.

-🏗 **[DevArc](https://devarc.dev)** — a developer analytics SaaS built in
-pair programming with Claude Code.
-GitHub OAuth, webhook-driven activity sync, contribution analytics, GDPR-compliant data layer.
-Freemium, live.
+🏗 **[DevArc](https://devarc.dev)** — DevArc — a developer analytics SaaS built in pair programming with Claude Code.
+Combines webhook-driven GitHub activity sync with a journaling layer to surface velocity, focus, learning, and impact trends — complete with achievements, XP, personal bests, and weekly reports.
+Stripe-billed freemium, GitHub OAuth sign-in, GDPR-compliant, live at https://devarc.dev.

 ## Working with